spotlightpa/poor-richard/content/news/2022-10-13-SPLABORTION13.md

 “We are absolutely thinking strategically about how we can continue to provide care [under new restrictions],” said Lindsey Mauldin, a spokesperson for Planned Parenthood Southeastern Pennsylvania, “but at this point, we’re laser-focused on providing care because it’s still legal.”

-{{<picture src="external/ck5n72tj3ftkq958edschvgnbm.jpeg" description="Melissa L. Reed, MA, JD, President and CEO, Planned Parenthood at her office in Warminster, PA on Tuesday morning October 4, 2022." caption="Melissa L. Reed, MA, JD, President and CEO, Planned Parenthood at her office in Warminster, PA on Tuesday morning October 4, 2022." credit="Alejandro A. Alvarez / Philadelphia Inquirer">}}
+{{<picture src="external/ck5n72tj3ftkq958edschvgnbm.jpeg" description="Melissa L. Reed, president and CEO, Planned Parenthood Keystone, at her office in Warminster." caption="Melissa L. Reed, president and CEO, Planned Parenthood Keystone, at her office in Warminster." credit="Alejandro A. Alvarez / Philadelphia Inquirer">}}

-Boosting staffing at existing clinics also isn’t cut and dry, providers said.The Women’s Centers, which has locations in Philadelphia and Delaware County, already faced labor shortages due to the pandemic.
-When it saw the influx of calls and patients brought forth by the Dobbs decision, the center was able to call in employees from its Georgia and New Jersey locations to boost staffing, but workers were already drained and the schedule was at capacity.
+Boosting staffing at existing clinics also isn’t cut and dry, providers said.

+The Women’s Centers, which has locations in Philadelphia and Delaware County, already faced labor shortages due to the pandemic.
+When it saw the influx of calls and patients brought forth by the <i>Dobbs</i> decision, the center was able to call in employees from its Georgia and New Jersey locations to boost staffing, but workers were already drained and the schedule was at capacity.

 Additionally, state mandates allowing only physicians to perform abortion care prevents providers from hiring medical professionals such as doulas, midwives, and physician assistants.
 Lizbeth Rodriguez, a community engagement coordinator for The Women’s Centers, described having to turn away such workers when they reached out following the Supreme Court ruling.

 When asked about obstacles to expanding access, she said “it’s 100% the legal restrictions.”

-The millions of dollars required to open a new facility capable of providing surgical abortions aren’t attainable for most abortion clinics, explained Reed of Planned Parenthood Keystone — even for a large organization such as <a href="http://hers.in/" target="_blank">hers.In</a> 2019, the most recent year for which data are available, Planned Parenthood Keystone had a total revenue of about $10.5 million.
+The millions of dollars required to open a new facility capable of providing surgical abortions aren’t attainable for most abortion clinics, explained Reed of Planned Parenthood Keystone — even for a large organization such as hers.

+In 2019, the most recent year for which data are available, Planned Parenthood Keystone had a total revenue of about $10.5 million.
 Half of that went to salaries, while the other half went to expenses, leaving them at a deficit of nearly $200,000.
 A spokesperson from the organization said that the new Lancaster center was funded mostly by donations.

 Financial records show other Planned Parenthood facilities in the state also face tight budgets.